Schur-Agler class and Carath\'eodory extremal functions

+Our first two results show that $d_\Psi$ has an expression in terms of the admissible kernels and is attained by the test functions in $\Psi$.
+So if we want to have $\SA_\Psi =\mathscr{S}(\Omega)$, then $\Psi$ needs to be a universal set for the Carath\'eodory extremal problem in $\Omega$.

+When the domain $\Omega$ is the polydisc $\D^m$, we have proved that a minimal universal set contains exactly $m$ functions (upto composition with automorphisms of $\D$), namely, the coordinate functions.
+But this does not hold in general, that is, a minimal universal set for the Carath\'eodory extremal problem is generically infinite.
+Thus, the problem of generating the Schur class with finitely many $\mathbb{C}$-valued test functions has very little hope.
+However, the importance of the realization formula asks for further development and we have provided, for any Carath\'eodory hyperbolic domain $\Omega$, a collection $\Psi$ of test functions such that $\SA_\Psi=\mathscr{S}(\Omega)$.

+It is known that upto some extent the Carath\'eodory extremals carry the data sufficient to characterize the underlying domain (\cite{AglLykYouCharac}, Theorem 4.4 in \cite{KosinZwoExt}) and if $\mathscr{S}(\Omega)$ can be generated by a finite collection of test functions, then we may expect to recover the domain from the properties of the test functions.
+Our main result in Section \ref{FinitenessOf} proves exactly this.
+We show that under certain natural conditions, if $\SA_\Psi=\mathscr{S}(\Omega)$ holds with a finite collection $\Psi$, then $\Omega$ is necessarily biholomorphic to either $\D$ or $\D^2$.

-Let us now describe our work in this article.
-In Section \ref{FinitenessOf} we establish a necessary condition for a collection of test functions to generate the Schur class and show that under certain conditions $\D$ and $\D^2$ are the only domains such that finitely many test functions can generate the Schur class.
-We show that the collection of test functions and the admissible kernels are closely related to certain extremal functions.
-In the next section we give two applications of our results.
-The first one describes the range of Carath\'eodory extremals in the unit ball of the multiplier algebra of the Drury-Arveson space.
-As a second application, we give an operator theoretic Herglotz representation for any Carath\'eodory hyperbolic domain.
+Lastly, we give two applications of our results.
+The first one, comes from the observation that the reproducing kernel of the Drury-Arveson space is closely related to the Carath\'eodory pseudodistance on the Euclidean ball, describes the range of the Carath\'eodory extremals in the closed unit ball of the multiplier algebra of the Drury-Arveson space.
+The second application utilizes the test function we have introduced and gives an operator-theoretic Herglotz representation for any Carath\'eodory hyperbolic domain.